LamLay/TARDIS-Updated/README.md

 ### A Tool for Approximating Radiotherapy Delivery via Informed Simulation (TARDIS) ###
 This is the update of Chuang's project: https://github.com/k1a2i3oscar/TARDIS#a-tool-for-approximating-radiotherapy-delivery-via-informed-simulation-tardis

-Instructions:
+**Instructions:**

 * Download and unzip all files and folders.
-* If you plan to use the bagged tree models later, convert them from .rar files into .sav files.
+* If you plan to use the _bagged tree models_ later, convert them from .rar files into .sav files.
+* Instructions to obtain the correct Python version and packages are provided in the _requirements.txt_ file.
-* Open the tools_AllErrors.py with a Python platform and run the script.
+* Open the **tools_AllErrors.py** with a Python platform and run the script.
 * At GUI, click the "Open" buttons to input desired DICOM-RT plan, select folders that have the machine learning models and scaler.pkl files.
 * Select the output folder where you want to save the new DICOM-RT plan, which is the output of the tool.
 * Type the name of the output file in the textbox in GUI.